 It is possible that the student will give several answers in succession.
-The TSuper program evaluates only the last solution.
+The TSuper page shows and evaluates only the last solution.

-1.5.1 The Tasks List
+1.5.1 The Tasks Selection List

 The student can select a task from the Tasks list.
-The indicators to the right of the task names will contain a green question mark if the student has visited the problem but has not attempted to give a solution.
-A red check mark will appear if the student has submitted a solution (regardless of the validity of the solution).
+The red check mark indicators to the right of the task names shows that the student has visited the problem and submitted an answer to the server (regardless of the validity of the solution).